Developmental Psychologist Career (Salary + Duties + Interviews)

 Developmental psychology has changed and evolved over decades – we’re still trying to answer big questions about development and growth!
 These are some names you might hear as you study and read about developmental psychology:

-• Jean Piaget developed the Stages of Cognitive Development and shaped the way that people view a child’s development as they discover the world from infancy to adolescence.
+• Jean Piaget developed the Stages of Cognitive Development and shaped how people view a child’s development as they discover the world from infancy to adolescence.

-• Howard Gardner developed the theory of multiple intelligences, changing the way that we view children and their ability to perform certain tasks in school.
+• Howard Gardner developed the theory of multiple intelligences, changing how we view children and their ability to perform specific tasks in school.

 • Lawrence Kohlberg developed the stages of moral development, showing how children may make decisions differently as they grow and develop.